Debbie Kruger

 - Top -

 I only met Barry Chapman for the first time in October 2000 at a music industry conference in Sydney, when I first started working with APRA.
 I told him he was my hero, that his work at 2SM alone, without any of the other remarkable feats he had managed, rated him as my number one radio person of all time.
-Having seen him around regularly since, always reminding him of my love for the 2SM of his era, I think he thinks I am just a crazy stuck-in-the-'70s 2SM obsessive nutcase.
+Seeing him around regularly after that, I kept reminding him of my love for the 2SM of his era, and he probably thought I was just a crazy stuck-in-the-'70s 2SM obsessive nutcase.

 Who am I to argue?

-In actual fact, Barry is quite chuffed about this page, and we recently sat down to a long conversation about the old days.
-The Chapman Chat — his personal recollections of the glory (and sometimes gory) days at 2SM, delivered in Barry's frank and unabashed style — is now available for your reading pleasure.
-Just remember, the words transcribed are his, not mine!!
+But in actual fact, Barry was and is quite chuffed about this page, and in 2002 we sat down to a long conversation about the old days.
+The Chapman Chat — his personal recollections of the glory (and sometimes gory) days at 2SM, delivered in Barry's frank and unabashed style — is available for your reading pleasure.

-Frank Hyde The great Frank Hyde called the Rugby League every weekend, famous for his catch cry "It's long enough, it's high enough, and it's straight between the posts!"
+Frank Hyde The late great Frank Hyde called the Rugby League every weekend, famous for his catch cry "It's long enough, it's high enough, and it's straight between the posts!"
 2SM was always involved in big Grand Final promotions, with free entertainment and Frank's legendary broadcasts.
-You can hear a promo for one of the Grand Finals in the late '70s here.
+You can hear promos for the 1977 and 1979 Grand Finals.

-And the ever dependable Alan Wilkie gave the weather reports.
+The ever-dependable Alan Wilkie gave the weather reports.
 It may surprise Sydney-siders who watched Alan on television for 30-odd years to learn that on radio he was quite audibly animated.
-He only just retired from Channel Nine at the end of 2001.
+He retired from Channel Nine at the end of 2001.
+I still miss his calm quiet authority.
+If you ever meet him and mention a special date, he can usually tell you what the weather was like that day – temp, wind direction and speed.

 Alan Wilkie

-If the caricatures aren't enough for you, I now have a Jocks Gallery where you can check out portraits and promo shots of some of the old 2SM announcers in living black and white.
+If you need more DJ eye candy, click through to the Jocks Gallery where you can check out portraits and promo shots of some of the old 2SM announcers in living black and white.

 There are also some fantastic trade ads that ran in media magazine B&T in the late '70s featuring the cast and crew of 2SM in photos or artist Peter Ledger's impressions.
 As a school-age listener back then I had no knowledge of these ads, but since putting this page together I have come across them and they are a real hoot!
 Click on each thumbnail to see wide-screen versions and see if you can put names to all the faces.